fly-hiring/phoenix-full-stack-work-sample/README.md

 3bf5f208 worker 118     iad    run     running                    0        2h39m ago
 ```

 We want you to add this to the web dashboard.
 And because it has LiveView, it should refresh every few seconds.
-The design is up to you -- make the best UX you can reasonably build in the available time.
+The design is up to you -- make the best UX you can reasonably build in a reasonable amount of time.

 We expect this to take about 4 hours if you're experienced with Rails, and a little less if you know Phoenix.
-We're not timing you so you can spend as much time as you need.
+We're not timing you, though.
+If you're learning and enjoying the project, spend as much time as you want.

 ### Submitting your work

 Once you're happy with your work, deploy it to a new fly app so we can see it in action.
 The repo already has a `Dockerfile`, so it should be as simple as `flyctl launch`.

-Then submit the following:
+Then submit the following via email:
 - a link to your live app
 - a link to your source code
-- a short summary of
+- add a `notes.md` file with a short summary of
-  - what you did and why you did it
+  - what you built and what you didn't build
   - what you'd improve or fix if you had more time
   - how you'd determine if this feature is successful

-After you've submitted your work, we'll have 3 fly engineers evaluate it.
+After you've submitted your project, we'll have 3 Fly.io engineers evaluate your work with standardized criteria.
 This takes 3-5 days and we'll let you know as soon as we have results.

 ### What we care about

-- Always strive to make the best developer UX possible.
+- Always strive to make the best developer UX possible (a great UX can be ugly, though! we're not grading you on graphic design skills)
 - Don't spend time making this perfect.
 Rough edges are fine if it helps you move quickly, just note them in the summary.
-- Your code should be clear and idiomatic.
+- Your code should be clear and easy to understand.
-- If something is too challenging, try to get by without it and explain what you wanted to do in the summary.
+- If something is too complicated, try to get by without it and explain what you wanted to do in the summary.
+- The notes are important!
+We want to know how you think about end users, how you ma

+### What we don't care about

-- Don't spend time on tests for this sample.
+- Don't spend time writing tests for this sample.
+Tests are great, but time consuming.
+- If you're like us, pride pushes you to make things better than they need to be.
+Don't do that for this project.
+Channel that energy into your notes, keep the scope of your code small.
+- Edge cases.
+Don't solve every scenario in code.
+If you think of edge cases or gotchas that might affect users, put 'em in your notes.

 ## Getting Started